 Ready to bring our partnership to an end?
-There are four ways in which your Unison Agreement can come to a close.
+There are four ways in which your Unison greement can come to a close.

 Sell your home

-After five years, you can choose to Special Terminate, or buy out of, the agreement without selling your home.
+At any time, you can choose to Special Terminate, or buy out of, the agreement without selling your home.
 In this case, we will use a third-party appraisal to establish the Ending Agreed Value.
 The process is similar to selling your home, except we will use the appraised value instead of a sale price - since you’re not selling.
 The main difference with a Special Termination is that Unison does not share in any decrease of value.
-So at a minimum, you’ll have to pay the original investment even if your home appraises for less than it was worth at the start of the agreement.
+This means that the Ending Agreed Value for your property will be at least equal to the Original Appraised Property Value, even if your property value has decreased since the start of your agreement.
+Thus, at a minimum, you’ll have to pay the Initial Payment (together with any amounts attributed to the Risk Adjustment).

 After 30 years